MEEKER <AJM> USER: AJM@NYC-01 SESSION 04-17-26 · 09:42:11 EST LIVE

 The system costs approximately $0.15-0.25 per comprehensive research report versus hours of human research time, making capabilities previously available only to well-resourced newsrooms accessible to a small local publication.

-Report compiled from 321 commits spanning July 2025 to March 2026 Sources: Developer Blog, Systems Manifest, Codebase Analysis
+Sources: Developer Blog, Systems Manifest, Codebase Analysis